braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/content_cards/tvos.md

 ### Step 3: Integrate the Braze Swift SDK

 Use your app's API key to integrate the [Braze Swift SDK](https://github.com/braze-inc/braze-swift-sdk) into your tvOS project in Xcode.
-When you're finished, you can [customize your content cards for tvOS](#customizing-your-in-app-messages).
+When you're finished, you can [customize your Content Cards for tvOS](#customizing-your-in-app-messages).

 ## Customizing your content cards

-Since Braze doesn't provide a default UI for content cards on tvOS, you'll need to customize them yourself.
-For a full walkthrough, see our step-by-step tutorial: [Customizing content cards for tvOS](https://braze-inc.github.io/braze-swift-sdk/documentation/braze/content-cards-customization/).
+Because Braze doesn't provide a default UI for Content Cards on tvOS, you'll need to customize them yourself.
+For a full walkthrough, see our step-by-step tutorial: [Customizing Content Cards for tvOS](https://braze-inc.github.io/braze-swift-sdk/documentation/braze/content-cards-customization/).
 For a sample project, see [Braze Swift SDK samples](https://github.com/braze-inc/braze-swift-sdk/tree/main/Examples).